isteven/angular-multi-select/README.md

 Example
 --
-Download all the files into a same folder and open multiselect.htm
+Download all the files into a same folder and open multiselect.htm.
-<br />Or if you prefer JSfiddle: http://jsfiddle.net/s47RE/
+<br />Or, if you prefer JSfiddle: http://jsfiddle.net/s47RE/
-<br />* I don't know why but JSfiddle requires you to click on the caret button.
-However, the multiselect.htm sample works OK in all browsers I tested.*
+<br />_I don't know why but JSfiddle requires you to click on the caret icon (the small triangle button) to toggle the dropdown.
+However, the multiselect.htm sample works OK in all browsers I tested._

 Requirements
 --